orchetect/MIDIKit/README.md

 - Strongly-typed MIDI events that seamlessly interoperate between MIDI 1.0 and MIDI 2.0
 - Automatically uses appropriate Core MIDI API and defaults to MIDI 2.0 on platforms that support it
 - Supports Swift Playgrounds on iPad and macOS
+- Swift 6 strict concurrency compliant
-- Full documentation available in Xcode Documentation browser, including helpful guides and getting started information
+- Full documentation available online and in Xcode Documentation browser, including helpful guides and getting started information

 ## Abstractions